MakeRedundant/Just_another_Text_Editor/README.md

 ## 📄 Description
-This is a text editor that runs in the browser.
-The app is a single-page application that meets the PWA criteria, The application will also function offline.
+This text editor is a single-page application that runs in the browser and meets the PWA criteria.
+It also features a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.
+The application also functions offline.

+To build this text editor, methods for getting and storing data to an IndexedDB database were implemented using the idb package.
+IndexedDB is a NoSQL database that is built into the browser and allows for offline data storage. idb is a lightweight wrapper around the IndexedDB API that makes it easier to use.

+The text editor can be installed as a PWA, which means that it can be added to your home screen and launched like a native app.
+It is also offline compatible, so you can continue to work on your documents even when you don't have an internet connection.

 ## 🪛 Technologies used
 <p><a href="https://nodejs.org/">Node.js</a></p>